-We offer small classes in a welcoming environment for ballet dancers of all ages.
-Our director, Gabrielle Palmatier Marshall, has had great success as a performer, choreographer/director, and especially as a teacher of ballet.
+Founded in January 2019, we offer small classes in a welcoming environment for ballet dancers of all ages.
+Our director, Gabrielle Palmatier Marshall, has had great success as a performer, choreographer/director, and as a teacher of ballet.

 We are conveniently located just off Evergreen Parkway, about halfway between downtown Evergreen and the Bergen Park area (just north of Safeway).